Hard Water in Perth: Which Suburbs Are Worst?

 Perth has some of the hardest tap water in Australia.
-The city-wide average is 96 mg/L. But that number hides a huge gap.
-Northern suburbs like Two Rocks and Yanchep reach 228 mg/L. The southern hills come in as soft as 29 mg/L.
+The city averages 96 mg/L, but that number hides a wide spread.
+Northern suburbs like Two Rocks and Yanchep reach 228 mg/L. The southern hills can be as soft as 29 mg/L.

 Dry skin after every shower.
 White scale on your shower screen.
 Hair that feels rough no matter what shampoo you use.
-These are signs of hard water.
-Your suburb’s supply source is the reason.
+Those are all signs of hard water.
+The water source for your suburb is usually the reason.

 Why Is Perth Water So Hard?

 Nearly half of Perth’s water supply comes from two major aquifer systems.
 The Gnangara Mound sits in the north.
 The Jandakot Mound sits in the south.
 Groundwater from these systems filters through limestone for decades before it reaches your tap.
-That slow underground passage is what makes it hard.
+That long trip underground is what makes it hard.

 Limestone is rich in calcium carbonate.
 Water picks up calcium and magnesium as it moves through the rock.
 By the time it reaches your showerhead, northern Perth water carries a heavy mineral load.

 Surface water from Perth’s dams and desalination plants is softer.
-Suburbs drawing from those sources have lower hardness.
-But groundwater-heavy zones in the north get the full mineral load from the aquifer.
+Suburbs that draw from those sources have lower hardness.
+But the groundwater-heavy zones in the north get the full mineral load from the aquifer.

-Water Corporation WA is the authority on Perth water quality.
-Their annual drinking water quality reports confirm the wide hardness range across supply zones.
+Water Corporation WA is the main source for Perth water quality data.
+Its annual drinking water quality reports confirm the wide hardness range across supply zones.

 Perth Water Hardness by Suburb

-Perth’s hardness range is one of the widest of any Australian capital.
+Perth has one of the widest hardness ranges of any Australian capital.
 The numbers break down across the metro area like this.

 Very hard (120+ mg/L):